-There are bargains abound to buy those air travel necessities, including Dollar Tree.
+Bargains abound for buying air travel necessities, including stores like Dollar Tree.
 For the uninitiated, this is a store that sells everything for one dollar or less.
-Items range from holiday decor/ornaments to baby supplies, to arts and crafts items, to books, to kitchen wares, to electronics, to food So before you take your next trip, check out 20 travel-related necessities you can buy at Dollar Tree.
+Items range from holiday decor/ornaments to baby supplies, to arts and crafts items, to books, to kitchen wares, to electronics, and even food.
+So before you take your next trip, check out 20 travel-related necessities you can buy at a dollar store.

 Depending on where you go, you may need an umbrella to guard against rain or beating sun.
-There are plenty to choose from, including tiny ones that fit into a purse.
+There are plenty to choose from, including tiny ones that fit into a purse or backpack.

-Block out the noise -- cheaply -- with earbuds from Dollar Tree.
-They can't compare to something like these Shure 215 Sound Isolating Earphones, but they will do if you want to save money.
+Block out the noise—cheaply—with earbuds from a store like Dollar Tree.
+They do not compare to something like Shure 215 Sound Isolating Earphones (pictured), but they will do if you want to save money.

 Portable Dental Floss Sticks

 Duct tape is a traveler's best friend.
-For $1, it can be used for everything from fixing a damaged piece of luggage to using it for an emergency hemming of a dress or a pair of pants.
+For $1, it can be used for everything from fixing a damaged piece of luggage to doing an emergency hemming of a dress or a pair of pants.

 TSA-approved travel bottles

 The Transportation Security Administration (TSA) can get very picky about the size of travelers' liquids.
-This package of three 3-oz bottles are handy for carrying everything from facial cleanser to hand lotion.
-You can get a set with a spray bottle or a pump bottle.
+The limit is usually 3.4 ounces per container, stored in a ziptop baggie.
+Get a package of three 3-oz bottles to store your facial cleanser and hand lotion.
+If you want to bring hairspray or other products, you can get a set with a spray bottle or a pump bottle.

-You get a set of nail clippers and two emery boards in a small size that fit into your purse.
+Everyone always seems to forget about their nails while on vacation.
+If you go away for week, that means a week of growth.
+You will need a set of nail clippers or emery boards to keep your nails in shape.
+The dollar store usually has small manicure sets that fit easily in a handbag.
 You can also buy nail polish remover pads and cheap nail polish in case you need an emergency touch-up.

-You can’t take water past security, but you can buy this bottle and fill it up once you’ve cleared the checkpoint.
-You can also ask a flight attendant (nicely) to fill it for you on long-haul flights.
+You cannot take water past security, but you can buy this bottle and fill it up once you have cleared the checkpoint.
+You can also ask a flight attendant to fill it for you on long-haul flights.

 It gets dry in an aircraft, so you need to keep moisturized.
-You can get two lip balms in different flavors and SPF 15 at your friendly Dollar Tree, one to keep in the purse and one to keep in the toiletries bag!
+You can find two lip balms in different flavors and SPF 15 at Dollar Tree.
+Keep one in a pocket or purse and one in your toiletries bag.

-You can buy Ibuprofen, aspirin, cold medicine, cough drops, generic Neosporin, a first aid kit, band aids, antacids, melatonin strips (great for combating jetlag) and cold/hot pads in case your back or knee acts up.Continue to 17 of 19 below.
+At a dollar store, you can get ibuprofen, aspirin, cold medicine, cough drops, generic Neosporin, a first aid kit, band-aids, antacids, melatonin strips (great for combating jetlag), and cold/hot pads in case your aching body parts needs some relief.

-These are a universal travel tool.
-They can refresh your face after a long flight.
-They can clean a tray table or other surfaces.
-You can clean your hands after eating the meal you brought aboard.
-And they fit nicely in a plastic sandwich bag.
+Baby wipes are a universal travel tool.
+These are great to refresh your face after a long flight or you can clean a tray table or other surfaces in an instant.
+These are a good way to clean your hands after eating the meal you brought aboard, and they fit nicely in a plastic sandwich bag.

 Travel Vacuum Bags

-Use these to pack and compress your clothes so you can get more into your checked and carry-on bag.
-You can also buy an extra tote bag just in case your bag is too full.
+Use travel vacuum bags to pack and compress your clothes so you can get more into your checked and carry-on bag.
+Dollar stores usually have a variety of tote bags in case your other bags become too full.